 Launch initiatives to reward patients who keep their appointments.
 The reward initiatives can include discounts or gift cards.
 The benefits of such an approach are twofold.
 You encourage your patients to follow through on your appointments and convey how much you value their participation.
 Moreover, curating such experiences helps you retain your customers.

 Sometimes, patients simply forget an appointment.
 Send follow-up communication that can include a “We missed you at the practice” message.
-Follow this up with a phone call to encourage them to reschedule right away.
+Follow this up with a phone call to encourage them to reschedule immediately.

 The CareStack practice management solution allows you to effectively educate and communicate with your patients.
-Automating tasks like appointment reminders or confirmation/ cancellation emails, filling last-minute openings, sending online forms as well as other notifications to engage patients, practices can drastically cut revenue loss and staff workload while reducing patient no-shows and cancellations.
+Automating tasks like appointment reminders or confirmation/cancellation emails, filling last-minute openings, and sending online forms and other notifications to engage patients, practices can drastically cut revenue loss and staff workload while reducing patient no-shows and cancellations.